Suzanne Wood Bruckner

 - St. Lawrence University, 1986, B.S. cum laude

 Publications & Speeches

-- "House Bill 6 Implementation and Unfinished Business," July 25, 2019, Revenue Stabilization and Tax Policy Committee, Santa Fe, New Mexico.
+- "House Bill 6 Implementation and Unfinished Business," July 25, 2019, testified before the Revenue Stabilization and Tax Policy Committee, Santa Fe, New Mexico.

 - "Financing - Understanding and Utilizing NM's Public Tax Options for Business & Projects," October 29, 2014, 19th Annual New Mexico Infrastructure Finance Conference, Pojoaque, New Mexico.

 - "Gross Receipts Tax: Fundamentals and Strategies," August 13, 2014, National Business Institute, Inc., Albuquerque, New Mexico.

 - "Updates, Changes and Issues in New Mexico Tax Law," 2012 New Mexico Tax Conference, December 7, 2012, New Mexico CPA Foundation Continuing Professional Education, Albuquerque, New Mexico.